K-Mano/Filingua/README.md

 # Filingua
- Filingua™ File Browser is Next-Gen File Management app for Android
+ Filingua™ is Next-Gen File Management app for Android.